 This article will not address performance reviews for associate attorneys, as they are far more complex.
-For more information regarding attorney reviews, please see our On-Demand Program entitled, “How to Hire, Train, Manage & Keep Associate Attorneys”.
+For more information regarding attorney reviews, please see our program entitled, “The 9 Steps to Successfully Finding and Hiring Associate Attorneys”.

 STEP ONE: Make sure all employees have a clear understanding of his or her specific duties, utilizing a written Duties List.

 There are a number of preparation steps involved in conducting effective staff review meetings.
 First of all, each employee should not only have a clear understanding of his or her specific duties, but should have these written down and memorialized on a list.
 This duties list will be an important point of reference for the employee’s evaluation.
 Normally, we have each person’s duties list prepared at the time that a staff person is hired and modified, as necessary, when they take on different tasks.
 If you do not already have such a duties list for every one of your staff, you should have them create such a list.
 For an example of a duties list for my executive assistant, click here.

 STEP TWO: Conduct an Annual Employee Survey.